Howard Moss

 Howard Moss (January 22, 1922 – September 16, 1987) was an American poet, dramatist and critic.
 He was poetry editor of The New Yorker magazine from 1948 until his death and he won the National Book Award in 1972 for Selected Poems.

 Biography

 Moss was born in New York City.
 He attended the University of Michigan, where he won a Hopwood Award.
 He is credited with discovering a number of major American poets, including Anne Sexton and Amy Clampitt.
+He also introduced the writer William Goyen to artist Joseph Glasco.

 W. H. Auden and Chester Kallman co-wrote a famously concise clerihew in his honor: